soxueren/atsd/integration/odbc/README.md

 Click Test to verify the settings.
 Check 'Strip Quotes' option.
 If result is correct, save the settings.

+> In case of 'Unable to create JVM' error, run a Repair task in Windows Program for the bridge program.

 The System DSN tab should now display the new data source.

 ![](images/ODBC_5.PNG)